hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_policy_postgresql_flexible_server.html.markdown

 A `retention_rule` block supports the following:

-* `name` - (Required) The name which should be used for this retention rule.
+* `name` - (Required) Specifies the name of the retention rule.
 Changing this forces a new resource to be created.

 * `criteria` - (Required) A `criteria` block as defined below.
 Changing this forces a new resource to be created.